-Aussie Rules growing popularity, in part aided by attempts of the Australian Football League to promote the game globally, means there’s no better time to get started in Aussie Rules.
-Here are some basic tips to help you along the way:
+Aussie Rules growing popularity means there’s no better time to get started in the sport.
+Here are some basic tips to help you along the way in Aussie Rules.

 Get a taste through ‘Touch Aussie Rules’

 You can get a taste of the game by playing a non-contact version of the game.
 Touch Aussie Rules can be played by all and uses many of the same skills used in the full version including kicking, marking, handballing and bouncing.
-Teams are mixed gender and ability, being a great intro for all.
+Teams are mixed gender and ability, therefore making it a great introduction for all.

 Practice alone or in pairs